 1. Snowboard or Ski Blue Mountain

 Our favorite Ontario winter destination is Blue Mountain in Collingwood.
 We’ve been going to Blue Mountain for more than a decade.
 When we lived up north near Barrie, we had a season pass and went snowboarding every chance we had.
 Blue Mountain is Ontario’s premier ski resort with 365 acres of skiable terrain.
 There are 3 terrain parks, glade runs, and some steep and fun black diamond runs.
 At 220 vertical meters, it’s not too shabby by Ontario standards.

 Spend the day on the slopes and then book a room in Blue Mountain village to relax at night.
-There are plenty of restaurants, shops, and cafés, and during the winter months, there’s plenty of events and festivals.
+There are plenty of restaurants, shops, and cafés, and during the winter months, there are plenty of events and festivals.
 We love staying at Mosaic Boutique Suites to enjoy their outdoor hot tub, sauna, and year-round outdoor pool right in the heart of Blue Mountain Village.
-Read more: Things to do in Blue Mountain and Collingwood
+Read more: Things to do in Blue Mountain

 When in Blue Mountain, make your way to the Scandinave Spa.
 This beautiful oasis in the woods is the perfect place to soothe your aching muscles after a day on the trails.
 There is nothing better than sitting in giant hot tubs as the snow falls around you.
 With hydrotherapy circuits, outdoor fireplaces, and Muskoka chairs overlooking the UNESCO World Biosphere Reserve Niagara Escarpment, it is a little slice of tranquility in the forest.
 Another excellent place to stay at Blue Mountain is The Westin Trillium House Blue Mountain.